George Meade

-He was appointed to command the Army of the Potomac just three days before the Battle of Gettysburg.
-He arrived on the field after the first day's action on July 1, 1863.
+He was appointed to command the Army of the Potomac just three days before the Battle of Gettysburg and arrived on the battlefield after the first day's action on July 1, 1863.
 He organized his forces on favorable ground to fight an effective defensive battle against Robert E. Lee's Army of Northern Virginia and repelled a series of massive assaults throughout the next two days.
-While happy about the victory, Lincoln was critical of Meade due to his misperception of an ineffective pursuit during the retreat, which allowed Lee and his army to escape back to Virginia.
-Meade's troops had a minor victory in the Bristoe Campaign but a stalemate at Battle of Mine Run.
+While elated about the victory, President Abraham Lincoln was critical of Meade due to his perception of an ineffective pursuit during the retreat, which allowed Lee and his army to escape back to Virginia.
+That fall, Meade's troops had a minor victory in the Bristoe Campaign but a stalemate at the Battle of Mine Run.
 Meade's cautious approach prompted Lincoln to look for a new commander of the Army of the Potomac.

 In 1864–1865, Meade continued to command the Army of the Potomac through the Overland Campaign, the Richmond–Petersburg Campaign, and the Appomattox Campaign, but he was overshadowed by the direct supervision of the general-in-chief, Lt.
 Gen. Ulysses S. Grant, who accompanied him throughout these campaigns.
 Grant conducted most of the strategy during these campaigns, leaving Meade with significantly less influence than before.
 After the war, Meade commanded the Military Division of the Atlantic from 1865 to 1866 and again from 1869 to 1872.
 He oversaw the formation of the state governments and reentry into the United States for five southern states through his command of the Department of the South from 1866 to 1868 and the Third Military District in 1872.
 Meade was subjected to intense political rivalries within the Army, notably with Major Gen. Daniel Sickles, who tried to discredit Meade's role in the victory at Gettysburg.
 He had a notoriously short temper which earned him the nickname of "Old Snapping Turtle".